Paparoa Range School

 Concerns and Complaints

-The school owns and operates it own buses to transport the children.
+The school owns and operates it own buses to transport the children at our Dobson Site and Harkerss operate the bus service at our Blackball Site.
 Children who are eligible to travel to and from school on the bus will be given a School Transport Assistance form to fill out.
 All children are required to sign a bus transport contract as we use the buses to transport children on trips and sports days.

 Stationery is purchased online through Paper Plus or The Warehouse.
 Lists are available from the school office or Paper Plus holds our class lists..